 Pay for Performance is directed at large existing and new facilities in a manner that directly links incentives to energy savings in a whole-building approach.
 Pay for Performance relies on a network of program partners who provide technical services under direct contract to building owners.
-These partners will develop an energy reduction plan for each project that includes technical components typically found in a traditional energy audit, a financial plan for funding the energy efficient measures and a construction schedule for installation.
-Incentives will be awarded as program milestones are completed with the final incentive paid following a comprehensive verification report that proves the savings targets have been met or exceeded.
+These partners will develop an energy reduction plan for each project, a financial plan for funding efficiency measures and a construction schedule for installation.
+Incentives will be awarded as program milestones and comprehensive verification report, proving the savings targets have been met or exceeded, are completed.

 One of the goals of the State of New Jersey is to enhance energy efficiency through on-site power generation with recovery and productive use of waste heat, and to reduce existing and new demands to the electric power grid.
 The Board of Public Utilities seeks to accomplish this goal by providing generous financial incentives for Combined Heat & Power and Fuel Cell (CHP-FC) installations.